 Artistic Director of CHOREA Theatre.
-Theatre director, actor, musician, educator, theatre instructor, university lecturer, earlier also a historian of philosophy.
+An actor, director, musician, teacher, educator, theatre instructor, university lecturer, earlier also a historian of philosophy and bee-keeper.
 Born in 1951 in Warsaw.
-Graduate of the Faculty of History of Philosophy at the Warsaw Theological Academy.
-Co-founder of Poland’s first social therapy centre for young drug addicts.
-He collaborated with Jerzy Grotowski in 1974-1979.
-Co-founder of the Centre for Theatre Practices 'Gardzienice' and its member in 1977-2003.
-Co-founder of CHOREA Theatre and its leader since 2004.
-Artistic director of Fabryka Sztuki in Lodz since 2007.
-Artistic director of International Theatre Festival Retroperspektywy and Nationwide Theatre Festival Perspektywy.
-Leader of many international artistic, educational and didactic projects and research expeditions.
+A graduate of the Department of History of Philosophy at the Warsaw Theological Academy.
+A co-founder of the first social therapy centre for the young addicts in Poland.
+He has cooperated with Jerzy Grotowski and Teatr Laboratorium between 1974-1979 on the para-theatrical initiatives.
+The co-founder and key actor of the Centre for Theatre Practices "Gardzienice", its member and the leader of educational programs between the years 1977-2003.
+The co-founder of CHOREA Theatre Association and its leader since 2004.
+The artistic director of Fabryka Sztuki in Łódź since 2007.
+The artistic director of International Theatre Festival Retroperspektywyand the Nationwide Theatre Festival Perspektywy.
+The lecturer at the following universities: the University of Łódź, AST National Academy of Theatre Arts in Krakow (Bytom branch), The Leon Schiller National Film, Television and Theatre School in Łódź.
+The leader of multiple international educational, didactic, artistic projects and research expeditions for actors, theatre coaches and culture animators from around the world.
 Innovative musical and physical training expert and theatre workshop specialist.
 Worldwide authority in leading workshops for actors, dancers, singers, musicians, theatre instructors and culture animators.
-Author of a handbook 'Actors phisical training.
-From individual to group actions'.
+Author of a handbook "Actors phisical training.
+From individual to group actions".
+In 2014 he was awarded the Medal for Merit to Culture - Gloria Artis by the Minister of Culture and National Heritage.
+Received "O!2017" award in the “Theatre” category by O.pl Polski Portal Kultury.
+In 2018 he was awarded by the Mayor of the City of Łódź in recognition of his artistic achievements, culture protection and popularisation.
+In 2019 he received a Zygmunt Hübner “THEATRE FIGURE” award, established by Fundacja Teatru Myśli Obywatelskiej im.
+Zygmunta Hübnera - this way becoming part of distinguished laureates, i.e.: Anna Augustynowicz, Jan Englert, Jerzy Trela, Piotr Cieplak and Jacek Głomb.

 Actress, theatre director, choreographer, theatre workshop instructor, academic lecturer.
 Leading member of Centre for Theatre Practices 'Gardzienice' in 1984-2003.
 Leader of theatrical workshops in Royal Shakespeare Company, at the Acting Departments Columbia on Stanford University and in the Institute of Meyerhold in Moscow.
 In 2002 co-created a dance group 'Labyrinth Dances'.
 CHOREA Theatre Association co-founder and member since 2004.
 Constantly works as an educator running workshops for students of theater and cultural studies at the Universities in Poznan, Lodz, Wroclaw, Lublin, Warsaw and School of Theater in Liège (Belgium).